1994–95 South Pacific cyclone season: Tropical Cyclone William

 On December 30, the FMS reported that a tropical depression had developed about 860 km to the northeast of Pago Pago in American Samoa.
 Over the next couple of days, the system moved towards the south-southeast and gradually developed further before the NPMOC designated the depression as Tropical Cyclone 05P.
 During January 1, TCWC Nadi reported that the depression had developed into a Category 1 tropical cyclone and named it William as it passed near the Cook Island of Autitaki.
 During the next day, William subsequently slowly accelerated as it passed near to or over several other Cook Islands and intensified into a Category 2 tropical cyclone.

 During January 3, the system passed near or over the French Polynesian islands of Maria and Rimatara, where sustained winds of 62 kn and wind gusts of up to 83 kn were recorded.
 Later that day, both the NPMOC and the FMS estimated that the system had peaked just below hurricane-force with winds of 60 kn as it left the tropics and transitioned into an extratropical cyclone.
 William's extratropical remnants were tracked by MetService for another couple of days as they moved south-eastwards in the westerlies, before they were last noted near 40.0S 119.5E during January 5, as they moved out of the South Pacific basin.
 Throughout the Southern Cook Islands, it caused around worth of damage to crops, buildings, and coconut trees and destroyed a causeway to a tourist resort on Aitutaki.
 William injured two people and destroyed over 150 houses in French Polynesia, where local leaders accused Météo-France of underestimating William's intensity.

 Severe Tropical Cyclone Violet

-On March 5, Severe Tropical Cyclone Violet peaked as a Category 3 severe tropical cyclone as it moved south-eastwards and moved into the South Pacific basin, inside MetService's area south of 25S, before it recurved south-westwards and moved out of the basin later on the same day.
+On March 6, Severe Tropical Cyclone Violet moved south-eastwards and into the MetService's area south of 25S as a Category 3 severe tropical cyclone.
+It then recurved south-westwards and moved out of the basin later on the same day.